-In 2017 North Bay Hydro Distribution Ltd. ("NBHDL") once again met or exceeded all performance targets, continuing the 5-year trend that consistently shows an efficient, stable business meeting industry objectives.
+In 2018 North Bay Hydro Distribution Ltd. ("NBHDL") once again met or exceeded all performance targets, continuing the 5-year trend that consistently shows an efficient, stable business meeting industry objectives.

-- ✓ In 2017 NBHDL achieved 129% of its 2015-2020 Conservation and Demand ("CDM") target.
-A significant driver of this achievement is the leading edge, technologically advanced cogeneration plant that went into operation in late 2016 at the North Bay Regional Health Centre.
+- In 2018 NBHDL achieved 146% of its 2015-2020 Conservation and Demand ("CDM") target.
+A significant driver of this achievement is the leading edge, technologically advanced cogeneration plant that went into operation in late 2015 at the North Bay Regional Health Centre.
 This project continues to be a great success for all partners involved.
-NBHDL's strength is in its CDM team and its foundation.
-Implementing best practices with local contractors as well the direct customer base has ensured a stronger participation rate in both residential and business programs.
-58 commercial businesses in the community participated in incentive programs in 2017 and the team has also developed and delivered innovative pilot programs to its residential customers. - ✓ NBHDL continues to be a leading example of how locally based LDCs play a critical and unique role in the distributed energy future Ontario is embracing and the delivery of energy efficiency programs.
-Continuing with the forward-thinking approach, NBHDL broke ground on the first microgrid of its kind in Canada on the local Community Energy Park, which looks to be in operation in late 2018/early 2019.
-This project will be a significant example to LDCs looking to provide green energy and resiliency to its communities. - ✓ NBHDL continues to work in collaboration with other LDC's through the CustomerFirst framework to jointly plan and implement CDM programs.
+NBHDL's strength is in its CDM team and its foundation. - NBHDL continues to be a leading example of how locally based LDCs play a critical and unique role in the distributed energy future Ontario is embracing and the delivery of energy efficiency programs.
+Continuing with the forward-thinking approach, NBHDL continued development on the first microgrid of its kind in Canada on the local Community Energy Park, which went into operation in late May of 2019.
+This project will be a significant example to LDCs looking to provide green energy and resiliency to its communities. - NBHDL continued to work in collaboration with other LDC's through the CustomerFirst framework to jointly plan and implement CDM programs.
 The CustomerFirst team includes Greater Sudbury Hydro, Northern Ontario Wires, PUC Distribution, Espanola Hydro, Newmarket-Tay Hydro, and NBHDL.
-This partnership allows utilities to design and deliver more cost effective CDM projects resulting in greater savings for customers. - ✓ Effective customer engagement continued to be a priority in 2017.
-A focus has been made on providing a more responsive and interactive social media presence, as shown by a 65% increase in our following, as well as continuing to better inform customers of outages, programs, assistance and opportunities that are available to them. - ✓ The tree replacement initiative continues to be an encouragingly well-received program that results in an annual waiting list.
-In an effort to promote a Green Canopy and to give back to customers affected by NBHDL's vegetation management work, staff have planted over 100 trees/shrubs throughout the City. - ✓ NBHDL has delivered on another successful year while addressing the considerable challenges of an aging workforce, a trend seen across the industry.
-2017 represented the start of a significant transition in the senior management team that will continue through 2018 as the company continues to execute on a succession plan that has been in development over the last several years. - ✓ NBHDL continues to participate in many community-based events, made possible because of our presence in North Bay and the significant relationships NBHDL has fostered at the local level.
+This partnership allows utilities to design and deliver more cost effective CDM projects resulting in greater savings for customers. - Following improvements in our 2017 social media campaigns for higher level engagements, we continued to press on to expand our audience.
+Efforts to enhance the detail of posts that may assist our community through available programs, conservation and general outreach were visibly successful through a 135% growth in followers to our social media accounts. - NBHDL conducted its bi-annual customer satisfaction survey and continues to score well relative to provincial and national averages.
+This is something NBHDL takes pride in and will look to improve going in to its 2021 COS. - The tree replacement initiative continues to be an encouragingly well-received program that results in an annual waiting list.
+In an effort to promote a Green Canopy and to give back to customers affected by NBHDL's vegetation management work, staff have planted over 100 trees/shrubs throughout the City.
+This brings the program total to 492 since it began. - NBHDL has delivered on another successful year while addressing the considerable challenges of an aging workforce, a trend seen across the industry.
+2017 represented the start of a significant transition in the senior management team that continued through 2018 as the company executed on a succession plan that had been in development over the last several years. - NBHDL continues to participate in many community-based events, made possible because of our presence in North Bay and the significant relationships NBHDL has fostered at the local level.
 The positive outreach, commitment and dedication found through these opportunities, such as bucket rides at the annual Christmas walk and safety presentations at local children centres, ensures that NBHDL continues to be an integral part of our City.

-The details provided in this report on service quality, customer satisfaction, safety, system reliability, asset management, cost control, CDM results, and financial ratios confirm NBHDL's continuing strong performance in 2017.
+The details provided in this report on service quality, customer satisfaction, safety, system reliability, asset management, cost control, CDM results, and financial ratios confirm NBHDL's continuing strong performance in 2018.